Tips To Reduce Your Heating Bills

 After brainstorming for a bit I came up with a starter list.
 Take a peek and comment if you have anything additional to add, the links are to my past posts regarding these particular topics.

 Add an airtight door or chimney top damper or a Fireplace-Chimney-Draftstopper-Balloon-Pillow to your fireplace.

-Install a programable thermostadt and set it low when your not at home or asleep. for every one degree that you lower you thermostat, equates to a one percent savings on your heating bill.
-Save money with a programable thermostadt.
+Install a programmable thermostat and set it low when your not at home or asleep. for every one degree that you lower you thermostat, equates to a one percent savings on your heating bill.
+Save money with a programmable thermostadt.

 Seal Air Leaks:

 Any air sealing efforts will complement your insulation efforts.
 Sealing air leaks is the most significant energy efficiency improvement you can make to your home.

 To locate air leaks you need to look at areas where different materials meet, such as between brick and wood siding, between foundation and walls, and between the chimney and siding.
 Also inspect around the following areas for any cracks and gaps that could cause air leaks:

 - Door and window frames

 - Cable TV and phone lines